 In Dallas County, beer and wine can generally be purchased from 7 a.m. to midnight on weekdays, until 1 a.m. late Saturday, and starting at 10 a.m. on Sundays.
-Liquor stores must close by 9 p.m., are never open on Sundays, and must also close on Thanksgiving Day, Christmas Day, and New Year’s Day.
+Liquor stores may sell alcohol between 10 a.m. and 9 p.m., are never open on Sundays, and must also close on Thanksgiving Day, Christmas Day, and New Year’s Day.
 Bars and restaurants with late-hours permits may serve alcohol until 2 a.m. most nights.

-Alcohol sales in Dallas County are governed by the Texas Alcoholic Beverage Code, not local preference.
+Alcohol sales in Dallas County are primarily governed by the Texas Alcoholic Beverage Code, with some local control over permitting and availability.

 - Sale hours are set statewide